Helping to save businesses during pandemic may be easier than it sounds

 HOUSTON, Texas (KTRK) -- A Spring Branch business owner thought the pandemic would take him under, so he turned his attention to helping others, which ultimately saved his business and kept others afloat.

-The drinks and the orders keep flowing at the Branch Craft Beer & nd Foodery.
+The drinks and the orders keep flowing at the Branch Craft Beer and Foodery.
 Making it happen over the past four years hasn't been easy.

 "I think I built it on an Indian burial ground because it hasn't been the smoothest four years," explained owner Kyle Pierson.